-Almost 20 years ago while on a regional train from Rome to Venice, I glimpsed Ferrara from my train window and instantly felt a longing for the place.
-It helped that the town had been recently kissed with an unusual late November snow, thereby leaving an impression in my mind of a cozy, wintry village.
+Almost 20 years ago while on a train from Rome to Venice—a slow, regional one—I glimpsed Ferrara from my train window and instantly felt a longing for the place.
+It helped that the town, a UNESCO World Heritage Site, had been recently kissed with an unusual late November snow, thereby leaving an impression in my mind of a cozy, wintry village.

 Most of that was an illusion, a memory I must have settled on because I liked the name of the town: Ferrara.